 – Jon Bailey, Mt Cook Alpine Salmon

-The ‘This Way for Work’ (TWFW) programme is the Department’s own recruitment service which focuses specifically on supporting people with criminal convictions into sustainable employment.
-This dedicated service is available nationwide to people post release, as well as those serving a community sentence.
+The ‘This Way for Work’ (TWFW) programme or ETC service as it is most commonly called, is the Department’s own recruitment service which focuses specifically on supporting people with criminal convictions into sustainable employment.
+This dedicated service is available nationwide to people post release, as well as those on probation or serving a community sentence.

 Supporting Offenders into Employment (SOE) is a partnership service between the Department of Corrections and the Ministry for Social Development.
 The SOE service provides wraparound, holistic support, connecting people with services to improve their health, whānau relationships, pro-social networks, housing sustainability, education, training and employment.